Athens Archaeological Sites Guide to Explore Ancient Greek History

 The Basileus Porticle was where important legal and religious matters were debated, making it an essential part of the city’s governance.

 The best place to see the Basileus Porticle is Adrianou Street.
-Another reason to go to Adrianou Street is to try traditional Greek food and drinks at one of its many taverns while admiring Athens archaeological sites.
+Another reason to visit Adrianou Street is to try traditional Greek food and drinks at one of its many tavernas while admiring Athens archaeological sites.

 Built in 15 BC by Marcus Vipsanius Agrippa, the Odeon of Agrippa was a massive amphitheater that could accommodate around 1,000 spectators.
 Its exterior was once adorned with statues of Giants and mythical creatures, some of which can still be seen today.